a place of their own is the art+spatial research practice of Paula McCloskey (Republic of Ireland) and Sam Vardy (UK).

 Our transdisciplinary, collaborative, research projects critically investigate entanglements of geopolitics, art, and the climate crises, through an intersectional, anti-colonial approach and feminist praxis.
 We are interested in the collaborative creation of new imaginaries, and have co-produced site-specific performances and installations, videos and publications concerning borders, wetlands, geopower, extraction, kinship and ecology.

-Dr Paula McCloskey is an artist, artistic researcher and teacher, currently Researcher, School of Arts, Derby University, UK.
+Dr Paula McCloskey is an artist, artistic researcher and teacher, School of Arts, Derby University, UK.
 Her transdisciplinary, collaborative research in contemporary art practice, critical theory and social engagement sits at the intersections of art, geopolitics/climate and maternity/kinship.

 a place of their own